GMB union's Paul Kenny: Labour is 'unrepresentative'

 In recent weeks, unions have pressed the party to condemn the coalition's pay freeze for public sector workers, with Unison submitting a motion to debate the issue next week.

-Mr Kenny said he would be unhappy if anyone in his delegation jeered the shadow chancellor at the upcoming conference, but he added: "If it's no change, I'd advise him against looking for a standing ovation."'Put off by politics'
+Mr Kenny said he would be unhappy if anyone in his delegation jeered the shadow chancellor at the upcoming conference, but he added: "If it's no change, I'd advise him against looking for a standing ovation."

 Mr Kenny went on to say the public had warmed to Labour's leader, Ed Miliband.